flycheck/flycheck/doc/languages.rst

       .. defcustom:: flycheck-rust-args

          A list of additional arguments that are passed to rustc.
+This option is ignored by `rust-cargo`.

-      .. defcustom:: flycheck-cargo-rustc-args
+      .. defcustom:: flycheck-cargo-check-args

-         A list of additional arguments passed to the cargo rustc subcommand
+         A list of additional arguments passed to the ``cargo check`` subcommand.

       .. defcustom:: flycheck-rust-check-tests